 Would I buy these Duel Decks for $25?
 Absolutely not.
 Around $20?
 It's doubtful.
 At about $15 or under?
 I'd consider it.
 Otherwise, I can just buy the cards I'd want from this deck as singles.

-It shouldn't be hard to find a copy of the Duel Decks: Mind vs Might for under $20 on Amazon.
+It's not hard to find a copy of the Duel Decks: Mind vs Might for under $20 on Amazon.